Academic CVs generally follow the same principles as any other CV, but are likely to require some extra elements.

 Spelling and grammar – check and double check – don’t just rely on the spell checker.

-After drafting your CV, bring it along to the CV clinic at Careers Network for some impartial feedback or ask your supervisor or academic contacts for their comments before sending it off.
+After drafting your CV, contact the PGR Careers Adviser for some impartial feedback or ask your supervisor or academic contacts for their comments before sending it off.